-“(http://retrovideogamingblog.blogspot.com/2013/12/returning-to-n64.html?m=1) was published, I picked up a great deal on a SNES on eBay but this time from a seller who specializes in video game systems.
+Back on November 11, I wrote an article called “Super Jipped N64 Degrees of Mad with Recent eBay Transactions” .
+But since then I got a great deal on an N64 (free) and just as my N64 article “Returning to N64“ was published, I picked up a great deal on a SNES on eBay but this time from a seller who specializes in video game systems.

-I picked up this unit for about $10 less then the final sale price on the broken unit I got in November, plus this new one came with free shipping.
+I picked up this unit for about $10 less than the final sale price on the broken unit I got in November, plus this new one came with free shipping.
 Now to me all that matters is that this puppy works, but I do have to mention that this one came without any games or a controller.
-Luckily though as you will recall from my failed first SNES purchase I had bought games and a spare controller to have with it, so that filled in the gaps here.
+Luckily though, as you will recall from my failed first SNES purchase I had bought games and a spare controller to have with it, so that filled in the gaps here.

-Now, with a operational SNES I finally got the chance to try out the games I bought for the other system.
+Now, with an operational SNES I finally got the chance to try out the games I bought for the other system.
 The Super Gamboy, and F-Zero carts work perfectly but Starfox has green horizontal lines running through it, as does Pilotwings but to a lessor extent.
-So I’m a bit concerned about this, and I’m going to try cleaning the pins on both games since I have to clean my Excitebike cart for my NES anyway.
+So I’m a bit concerned about this, and I’m going to try cleaning the pins on both games, since I have to clean my Excitebike cart for my NES anyway.
 If you have any idea what these green lines may be let me know.

+The only Nintendo systems I’m missing now are a GameCube and a WiiU, but at the moment I’m in no rush on either of those.
 Of course now that I have both of Gen 4’s 16-bit powerhouses at my disposal I think its time to have a showdown between the two.
 So be sure to look for an upcoming article on that.